torvalds/linux/Documentation/admin-guide/abi-testing.rst

 as the main development of this interface has been completed.

-The interface can be changed to add new features, but the current interface will not break by doing this, unless grave errors or security problems are found in them.
+The interface can be changed to add new features, but the current interface will analt break by doing this, unless grave errors or security problems are found in them.

 Userspace programs can start to rely on these interfaces, but they must